-- oversee the work of our independent registered public accounting firm; - approve the hiring, discharge, and compensation of our independent registered public accounting firm; - approve engagements of our independent registered public accounting firm to render any audit or permissible non-audit services; - evaluate the qualifications, independence, and performance of our independent registered public accounting firm; - discuss and, as appropriate, review with management and our independent registered public accounting firm our annual and quarterly financial statements and our major critical accounting policies and practices; - review management's assessment of our internal controls; and - review the adequacy and effectiveness of our internal control policies and procedures.
+- oversee the work of our independent registered public accounting firm; - approve the hiring, discharge, and compensation of our independent registered public accounting firm; - approve engagements of our independent registered public accounting firm to render any audit or permissible non-audit services; - evaluate the qualifications, independence, and performance of our independent registered public accounting firm; - discuss and, as appropriate, review with management and our independent registered public accounting firm our annual and quarterly financial statements and our major critical accounting policies and practices; - · review management's assessment of our internal controls; and - review the adequacy and effectiveness of our internal control policies and procedures.

 Our audit committee operates under a written charter approved by our board of directors.
 The charter is available on our website at http://investors.fluidigm.com/governance.cfm.
-Our audit committee held nine meetings during 2012.
+Our audit committee held ten meetings during 2013.

 Compensation Committee.
-In 2012, our compensation committee consisted of directors Samuel D. Colella, Evan Jones, and John A. Young.
-Gerhard F. Burbach was appointed to serve on our compensation committee in January 2013.
-Our compensation committee currently consists of directors Samuel D. Colella, Evan Jones, John A. Young, and Gerhard F. Burbach, each of whom qualifies as an independent director under the applicable rules and regulations of the SEC and NASDAQ.
+In 2013, our compensation committee consisted of directors Samuel D. Colella, Evan Jones, John A. Young, and Gerhard F. Burbach (who was appointed to serve on our compensation committee on January 10, 2013).
+Currently, our compensation committee consists of directors Samuel D. Colella, Evan Jones, John A. Young, and Gerhard F. Burbach.
 Mr. Colella is the chairman of our compensation committee.
-Furthermore, if required to ensure compliance with Rule 16b-3 under the Exchange Act, a subcommittee of the compensation committee considers and approves the grant of executive stock options.
-Such subcommittee is comprised solely of "non-employee directors" pursuant to the rule.
+Our board of directors has determined that each of Samuel D. Colella, Evan Jones, John A. Young, and Gerhard F. Burbach is an independent director under the applicable rules and regulations of the SEC and NASDAQ, is a nonemployee director as defined by Rule 16b-3 promulgated under the Exchange Act, and an outside director as defined pursuant to Section 162(m) of the U.S. Internal Revenue Code, as amended.